TemaBlag/Computer-Graphics/lab1/README.md

 This model is especially useful in graphic design and image editing, as it aligns better with how people perceive and manipulate colors.

 * **CMYK (Cyan, Magenta, Yellow, Black)**:
-The CMYK color model is a subtractive color model used primarily in color printing.
+<p>The CMYK color model is a subtractive color model used primarily in color printing.
 It works by subtracting varying percentages of cyan, magenta, yellow, and black inks from a white background to produce different colors.
 The model is based on the CMY color model, with black (K) added to enhance depth and detail, as mixing CMY inks can produce unsatisfactory results.
 Each component can range from 0% to 100%, where 0% means no ink is used, and 100% indicates full saturation.
 This model is essential in the printing industry for producing high-quality color outputs.